Five dead as storms, tornado stretch from Texas to Canada

 The weather service said moderate flooding was expected along the Ohio River in Kentucky and Ohio, including in Cincinnati, where the river was 8 feet above flood stage Sunday.

-Transportation officials said parts of Interstate 64 in Louisville, Kentucky, were closed in both directions Sunday due to high water.
+Transportation officials said parts of Interstate 64 in Louisville, Kentucky, were closed in both directions Sunday because of high water.